unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = Does Caldera Forms Have Dropdown Select Fields ? = Yes, it does, over course it does.
 What kind of WordPress form builder would not?

 The dropdown select is for selecting a single option from a list.
-The configuration panel for the dropdown select field is much the same as all the [Select Option](http://docs.calderaforms.com/category/field-types/select-options/) types: Auto-Populate, and Options.
+The configuration panelÂ for the dropdown select field is much the same as all theÂ [Select Option](http://docs.calderaforms.com/category/field-types/select-options/) types: Auto-Populate, and Options.
 Options are added in the Caldera Forms form builder one option at a time, or using the bulk inserter.
 Bulk inserting opens a textarea.
 Each line is an option.
 Clicking insert options creates the list.

-Select Option type fields have an option to auto-populate.
-These fields can be auto-populated from a data source.
+Select Option type fields have anÂ option to auto-populate.Â These fields can be auto-populated from a data source.
 The built in sources are:

-*   Post-Type: This will create an option for every post of the selected type
+*   Post-Type: This willÂ create an option for every postÂ of the selected type
 *   Taxonomy: This will create an option for every term of the selected type

 The auto-populate can be extended using the `caldera_forms_render_get_field_type-checkbox` filter.

-As of Caldera Forms 1.4.3, you can also use the result of an [Easy Queries](https://calderaforms.com/downloads/caldera-easy-queries/) or [Easy Pods](https://calderaforms.com/downloads/caldera-easy-pods/) query for auto-populating select fields.
+As of Caldera Forms 1.4.3, you can also use the result of anÂ [Easy Queries](https://calderaforms.com/downloads/caldera-easy-queries/)Â orÂ [Easy Pods](https://calderaforms.com/downloads/caldera-easy-pods/)Â query for auto-populating select fields.

 Options are added an option at a time, or using the bulk inserter.
 Bulk inserting opens a textarea.
 Each line is an option.
 Clicking insert options creates the list.
 This is the fastest way to add options to a select field with our form builder.